ankekat1000/annotator-bias-comment-classification/README.md

-# Who decides what's valuable?
+# A matter of education?
-## Investigating bias in comment quality classification between crowd annotators with different levels of formal education
+## Investigating annotator bias in classifications of comment quality and incivility across different levels of formal education

 anonymized source-code